api-platform/docs/core/jwt.md

 ## Testing

-To test your authentication with ApiTestCase, you can write a method as below:
+To test your authentication with `ApiTestCase`, you can write a method as below:

 ```php
 <?php